Hiushinai Station

 Hiushinai Station (緋牛内駅, Hiushinai-eki) is a railway station located in Hiushinai in the Tanno-chō district of Kitami-shi city in Hokkaidō, Japan and is served by trains running on the Sekihoku Main Line, operated by JR Hokkaido.
 The station is located in one of the "coldest and remotest areas in Japan."

 Station structure

-Hiushinai is an unmanned station with two side platforms alongside two railway tracks.
+Hiushinai is an unstaffed station with two side platforms alongside two railway tracks.
 It has a toilet and a waiting room.